domenic/promises-unwrapping/README.md

          1. Set `index` to `index + 1`.
          1. Set `countdown` to `countdown + 1`.

+Note: The `all` function is an intentionally generic utility method; it does not require that its `this` value be the Promise constructor.
+Therefore, it can be transferred to or inherited by any other constructors that may be called with a single function argument.

 ## Properties of the Promise Prototype Object

 The `Promise` prototype object is itself an ordinary object.
 It is not a `Promise` instance and does not have any of the promise instances' internal data properties, such as `[[IsPromise]]`.

 The value of the `[[Prototype]]` internal data property of the `Promise` prototype object is the standard built-in `Object` prototype object.

-The methods of the `Promise` prototype object are not generic and the `this` value passed to them must be an object that has a `[[IsPromise]]` internal data property that has been initialized to `true`.

 The intrinsic object `%PromisePrototype%` is the initial value of the `"prototype"` data property of the intrinsic `%Promise%`.